mubarek-source/nba-props-model/README.md

 ## What It Does

-* Retrieves player game logs using `nba_api`
+- Retrieves player game logs using `nba_api`
-* Retrieves team defensive rankings for matchup analysis
+- Retrieves team defensive rankings for matchup analysis
-* Processes player statistics including points, rebounds, assists, and three-pointers
+- Processes player statistics including points, rebounds, assists, and three-pointers
-* Creates features using recent performance trends, usage, rest days, and opponent data
+- Creates features using recent performance trends, usage, rest days, and opponent data
-* Uses logistic regression to generate probability estimates
+- Uses logistic regression to generate probability estimates
-* Combines model probability with projection differences to create confidence scores
+- Combines model probability with input projection differences to create confidence scores
-* Exports prediction results into Excel for tracking
+- Exports prediction results into Excel for tracking

 ## Built With

-* Python
+- Python
-* nba_api
+- nba_api
-* pandas
+- pandas
-* NumPy
+- NumPy
-* scikit-learn
+- scikit-learn
-* openpyxl
+- openpyxl

 ## How It Works

-1. Player selections are loaded from an Excel input file.
+1. Player selections are loaded from a user-provided Excel input file.
 2. The program retrieves historical player statistics and matchup information.
 3. Statistics are processed into model features.
 4. A logistic regression model generates probability estimates.